apophis-asteroid/.github/profile/README.md

 ## Introduction

-This organization has the mission to deflect Apophis asteroid and prevent a collision with Earth.
+This organization has the mission to deflect Apophis asteroid before 2029-04-13 and prevent a collision with Earth.

 ## Contribution guidelines